mineek/sunst0rm/README.md

 - It is a *tethered* downgrade meaning you will have to boot tethered every single time from your PC if your battery dies or if you reboot your phone.
 - On A10-A11 devices crucial functionality such as the Home Button, Audio, Microphone, Vibration does NOT work at the moment.
 - You should NOT be tether downgrading your main device it is only recommended to tether downgrade a second device.
+- See [iphonewiki](https://www.theiphonewiki.com/wiki/BORD) for boardconfigs and identifiers.
+- `linux-patches/` contain patches that allow you to compile everything for linux, install `hfsprogs` and reboot to mount hfsplus images!
+[AUR](https://aur.archlinux.org/packages/hfsprogs)

 ## Requirements:
 - [libirecovery](https://github.com/libimobiledevice/libirecovery)
 - [futurerestore (fork)](https://github.com/futurerestore/futurerestore)